FROM THE ARCHIVE OF: NC1

 We join this closedown junction at the end of the regional news.
 It’s just a little after midnight.

-What’s interesting about this closedown is that there’s no BBC One globe or clock (the announcer references the lack of the latter).
+[00:01:14] IDENT: what’s interesting about this closedown is that there’s no BBC One globe or clock (the announcer references the lack of the latter).

 BBC Northern Ireland was celebrating its 60th birthday at the time.
 The continuity suite was being upgraded.
 These rather dated Noddy-style captions – passed through a colour synthesiser – were about to be consigned to history.